idea-fasoc/datasheet-scrubber/README.md

 The FASoC Datasheet Scrubber is a utility that scrubs through large sets of PDF datasheets/documents in order to extract key circuit information.
 The information gathered is used to build a database of commercial off-the-shelf (COTS) IP that can be used to build larger SoC in the FASoC design.
 More information [here](https://fasoc.engin.umich.edu/datasheet-scrubber).
 You can do Datasheet Scrubbing by running `Datasheet_Scrubbing.py`, which you can input a datasheet and observe the extracted specs and pins.

+### Setup instructions

+1. Ensure your machine has the correct python version and all of the python modules required to run through the FASoC flow.
+    - Requirements: Python 3.6/3.7 (packages getopt, math, numpy, os, re, shutil, subprocess, sys, smtplib, datetime, logging, matplotlib).
+Python versions below 3.6 are not supported.

+1. Ensure you have ssh keys setup for github.
+Instructions for generating and adding ssh keys can be found [here](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

+1. Clone the FASoC repository
+    ```bash
+    git clone git@github.com:idea-fasoc/datasheet-scrubber.git
+    ```

 # Database

 The FASoC database contains more than 700,000 records of Integrated Circuits (ICs) components collected from [Digikey](https://www.digikey.com/products/ics/en).